Dollar Tree: 2020s

 On March 3, 2021, it was announced that Dollar Tree had quietly introduced a combination Family Dollar/Dollar Tree store concept, with the first one opening in early 2021.
 Dollar Tree has opened and operated nearly 50 locations by the end of 2020, primarily in small towns with populations of just a few thousand people.

 On September 28, 2021, CEO Michael Witynski, citing increased shipping and labor costs squeezing profit margins, announced that some prices will be rising above $1, possibly to as much as $1.50.

 On November 23, 2021, it was announced that Dollar Tree plans to raise its prices from a dollar for typical items to $1.25 in response to inflation and pressure from investors to raise prices.
 Some of the items sold at Dollar Tree will not have their prices increased.
 The retailer will introduce the new price point in more than 2,000 stores by December 2021 and complete the roll-out across most of its 8,000 stores by the first quarter of 2022.

+On March 13, 2024, Dollar Tree reported a loss of $1.71 billion for latest quarter and announced the closure of near 1,000 stores.
+On April 28, 2024, a tornado destroyed Dollar Tree's distribution center in Marietta, Oklahoma.
+Dollar Tree announced on May 28, 2024, that the distribution center would close, laying off almost all of its staff.
+On August 16, 2024, the dilapidated warehouse caught on fire.

+In 2024, a new format: the More Choices(internally known as a "3.0") was established, integrating the price points over 1.75 dollars, up to $7 into the shelves, aggressively expanding the format across 2024 and 2025.
+The Dollar Tree Plus! branding is also being winded down because of this.

+In May 2024, Dollar Tree acquired the lease of 170 99 Cents Only Stores locations across all states it operated in, along with all intellectual property of The 99 Store/99 Cents Only, and select onsite equipment, furniture, and fixtures.

+In December 2024, Dollar Tree announced that its Board of Directors appointed Interim CEO Michael C. Creedon Jr. as permanent chief executive officer.
+Creedon had joined Dollar Tree in 2022 as Chief Operating Officer and in November 2024 he was appointed Interim Chief Executive Officer, succeeding Rick Dreiling.
+Creedon has responsibility for leading more than 200,000 associates and more than 16,000 stores across the Dollar Tree and Family Dollar banners.

+In March 2025, the company announced the sale of the Family Dollar chain for $1 billion to Brigade Capital and Macellum Capital.
+The sale was completed on July 7, 2025.